msangel/msangel.github.io/README.md

  1. Create `Gemfile`.
  2. run `bundle install` for installing all dependencies
- 3. run locally with: `bundle exec jekyll serve`
+ 3. run locally with: `bundle exec jekyll serve --drafts`
  4. http://localhost:4000/ is your friend

 ## dev help